 - Right to Lodge complaints and denunciations in accordance with regulations of law on complaints and denunciations.

-- Satisfy the conditions when engaging in the business lines subject to business conditions as prescribed by the Law on Investment; maintain the fulfillment of such conditions throughout the business operation.
+- Satisfy the conditions when engaging in the business lines subject to business regulations conditions as prescribed by the Law on Investment; maintain the fulfillment of such conditions throughout the business operation.

 - Do accounting, make and submit truthful financial statements in a timely manner according to regulations of law on accounting and statistics.